dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 ### Code written in other assemblies (both first and third party)

 #### Crossgen implementation rules
-- Any code which uses an intrinsic out of the `System.Runtime.Intrinsics.Arm` or `System.Runtime.Intrinsics.X86` namespace will not be compiled ahead of time.
+- Any code which uses an intrinsic from the `System.Runtime.Intrinsics.Arm` or `System.Runtime.Intrinsics.X86` namespace will not be compiled AOT.
 (See code which throws a TypeLoadException using `IDS_EE_HWINTRINSIC_NGEN_DISALLOWED`)
-- Any code which uses `Vector<T>` will not be compiled ahead of time.
+- Any code which uses `Vector<T>` will not be compiled AOT.
 (See code which throws a TypeLoadException using `IDS_EE_SIMD_NGEN_DISALLOWED`)
-- Any code which uses `Vector64<T>`, `Vector128<T>` or `Vector256<T>` will not be compiled ahead of time.
+- Any code which uses `Vector64<T>`, `Vector128<T>` or `Vector256<T>` will not be compiled AOT.
 (See code which throws a TypeLoadException using `IDS_EE_HWINTRINSIC_NGEN_DISALLOWED`)
 - Non-platform intrinsics which require more hardware support than the minimum supported hardware capability will not take advantage of that capability.
 In particular the code generated for Vector2/3/4 is sub-optimal.
 MethodImplOptions.AggressiveOptimization may be used to disable compilation of this sub-par code.

 #### Characteristics which result from rules
 The rules here provide the following characteristics.
 - Use of platform specific hardware intrinsics causes runtime jit and startup time concerns.
 - Use of `Vector<T>` causes runtime jit and startup time concerns
-- Ahead of time generated code which could take advantage of more advanced hardware support experiences a performance penalty until rejitted.
+- AOT generated code which could take advantage of more advanced hardware support experiences a performance penalty until rejitted.
 (If a customer chooses to disable tiered compilation, then customer code may always run slowly).

 #### Code review rules for use of platform intrinsics
 - Any use of a platform intrinsic in the codebase SHOULD be wrapped with a call to the associated IsSupported property.
 This wrapping may be done within the same function that uses the hardware intrinsic, but this is not required as long as the programmer can control all entrypoints to a function that uses the hardware intrinsic.